Health-RI/health-ri-metadata/README.md

 *   `dcat:Catalog` is a type of `dcat:Resource` representing a collection of datasets.

 *   `dcat:DataService` , introduced in DCAT version 2, is a type of Resource representing a service for accessing data.

-*   `foaf:Project` is a type of `dcat:Resource` representing project-level information

 In DCAT and DCAT-AP, the vocabulary is focused on datasets.
 Nonetheless, users may need to portray a variety of resources specific to certain domains, like biobanks or patient registries.
 In such cases, we propose potential scenarios for modifying or augmenting DCAT to accurately depict your resource type: